 Browsing 50 - 60 results of 369 programs for program format - Expedition

+City Lights is a bookstore in San Francisco, but it's a lot more than that.
+Founded by poet Lawrence Ferlinghetti in 1953 as the first all-paperback bookstore, it is now a world-renowned literary landmark and a "beacon of what's possible."
+In this show, we get an inside look at this "kind of library where books are sold" through the eyes of Paul Yamazaki, a bookseller who's worked there since 1970, and who will continue to work there, he says, until he's carried out "boots-up."
+What happened to your stacks of wax?
+From handmade record players to DJs scratching new sounds, explore unique uses of an old-school material.
 Open Make is a monthly program at the Exploratorium, in collaboration with Make Magazine and Pixar Animation Studios, to highlight the tools, techniques, and ingenuity of local makers.
 As part of this program, makers from the Bay Area will be highlighted to share their work with the public, and Dale Dougherty, founder and editor of Make Magazine will interview Featured Makers in the McBean theater.
 Join us for live webcasts of the interviews to see what these makers are up to!
 San Francisco has more restaurants per capita than any other U.S. city, producing tasty meals—and thousands of gallons of used cooking oil.
 See how the SFGreasecycle program is turning this grease glut into fuel for the city's bus fleet.

 This After Dark, we celebrated the allure of real rocks, paper, and scissors, and explored some surprising theories surrounding the game.
 Using the official rules of the World RPS Society, we hosted our own Rock Paper Scissors tournament.
 Theater director Adam Ansell has developed a unique way of working during the 20 years that he's been running the Gray Area Ensemble in San Francisco.
 The doors are open to anyone who wants to participate, from experienced performers to those who have no experience in the arts.
 This uncommon group of ever-changing collaborators creates spellbinding, gorgeously dystopic theatrical spectacles which are both fantastical and very real.
 In this show, we enjoy a peek into the joyful and chaotic creation process of the "Rat Creek", The Gray Area Ensemble's latest work, which will be presented to the public at the Exit Theatre in San Francisco January 11-15th 2012.

 Watch highlights from our live webcasts with the E/V Nautilus as she explored the Mediterranean and Black Seas searching for shipwreck, deep sea vents and the communities of organisms that live in these extreme environments.
 At the Exploratorium, we are always experimenting.
 In this video, watch a close-up vantage of a bicycle trip along Crissy Field in San Francisco's Presidio.
 It's time for a new mission to Mars!
 Join Exploratorium science educators as we celebrate the launch of the newest rover, Curiosity, as it begins it's 8 1/2 month journey to the planet Mars.
 We will look at the launch itself, talk a little bit about MSL(Mars Science Laboratory) and Curiosity, summarize the history of Mars exploration, and look forward to what is next!
-Join the Exploratorium crew on a visit to the Scripps Institution of Oceanography, where we will learn more about the ecological impact of plastic debris in the North Pacific Gyre.